unisave-cloud/website/src/guides/installing-steamworks-in-unity/installing-steamworks-in-unity.md

 If you just want to have the setup quickly done, follow this checklist.
 If you want to learn more about what is actually happening, read the rest of the article.

-1. Go to the [GitHub releases](https://github.com/rlabrecque/Steamworks.NET/releases) page of Steamworks.NET and downloads the latst `.unitypackage`.
+1. Go to the [GitHub releases](https://github.com/rlabrecque/Steamworks.NET/releases) page of Steamworks.NET and download the latest `.unitypackage`.
 2. Import everything into your project.
     - Right-click in the `Assets` window and choose `Import Package > Custom Package` and select the downloaded `.unitypackage`.